 Talking to the blokes

 Women’s health has made notable gains, for example with screening programmes for cervical and breast cancer, partly through the work of women’s non-government health organisations.
 There have been fewer men’s health groups.
-One example is the Prostate Cancer Foundation, which in 2016 had 28 support groups nationwide and worked to raise awareness about both prostate and testicular cancers.
+One example is the Prostate Cancer Foundation, which in 2016 had 28 support groups nationwide and worked to raise awareness of prostate and testicular cancers.
 From 2008 the Cancer Society and Mental Health Foundation combined to promote Movember, in which men grew moustaches in November to draw attention to – and raise funds for – men’s health issues, specifically prostate cancer and depression.

 The challenge for New Zealand men is to build a sustainable and evidence-based movement for promoting their health which addresses the underlying determinants of premature death and disease.